 Twice a week, and sometimes more, the wonderful aroma of freshly-baked bread wafted through the Stringam home.

-Often, it was followed, almost immediately, by the sight of children munching thick slices of fresh yumminess, thickly spread with fresh butter.
+It was followed, almost immediately, by the sight of children munching great slices of fresh yumminess, thickly spread with fresh butter.

 I wasn't one of them.

 It was amazing.

 And I definitely was munching.

 But I chose a unique - ie. weird - way of doing it.

 Often to be followed by my Mom saying, “Diane!
 I work hard to make perfectly good, soft bread!
 Why do you do that to it?!”

 She said this because . . .
 I squished it.

 Mom would watch, in disgust, as I took my slice of freshly-baked awesomeness.

 Quickly peeled off and ate the crust.